What can be insured?

 Receivables Insurance policies are drafted to suit your needs.
 This makes them unique for each customer.
 A trade credit insurer will always investigate your particular circumstances and wishes.
 The result is a custom made policy at a corresponding affordable premium.
 Most trade credit insurers also offer standard policies, which may be more suitable depending on the trade to be insured.
 Many trade credit insurers have developed particular policies aimed at small and medium sized enterprises (SME).
 These policies have low administration, and are competitively priced.

 The maximum liability amount is used to limit the loss that can be sustained through one single policy.
-If the total loss of a policy occurring in one year exceeds the amount of the agreed maximum liability, the actual loss for this policy is limited to this amount.
-The maximum liability is often defined as a multiple of the earned premiums in a given policy contract.
+The value of the maximum liability affects the policy pricing.